 Over time, the SSL/TLS protocols have evolved.
 It is possible that security risks may be found in older versions.
-The latest version of TLS supported in Microsoft Windows is TLS 1.3, but not all operating systems and other software support this level.
+The latest version of TLS supported in Microsoft Windows is TLS 1.2, which is not currently supported by MyID without further configuration.